1CloudHub/k8s-mongodb/README.md

 ## Deploying Kubernetes Cluster
 - ##### Kubernets cluster setup on AWS EC2
+	 Clone/download the github repository files to your local root directory.

 	You can create a cluster in an existing VPC or new, either with a public or private topology.

 	In this example, we will be using a pre-existing VPC and subnets for cluster deployment.
 The gossip based cluster will be deployed with public topology.